Walnux/ArrowDocuments/Arrowize/ArrowizePython.md

 ## Python overview

 Python is an interpreted, high-level and general-purpose programming language.
 Given its accessible and versatile nature, it is among the top popular languages in the world.
-So, Python is one of the main program Languages Arrow should support.
+Python is one of the main program Languages Arrow supports.

 ## Python and Arrow

 In current Arrow 0.1 release, the basic support for Arrow has been added.
+Python-3.8 runtime binary is compiled and statically linked by ASDK, and be put into Python Arrow Binary for Python applications to use.

+Notes: in the future, the Python Standard Library will be moved to Python Arrow Binary from Python Arrow Meta, so user application doesn’t have to be packaged with Python Standard Library.

-Python Application can run on Arrow as Below steps
+Python Applications can run on Arrow according to steps below.

 ## Run Python Applications on Arrow

-After [ASDK] and [Arrow Service] is installed.
+After [ASDK](https://github.com/Walnux/Atools/tree/master/ASDK) and [Arrow Service](https://github.com/Walnux/arrowd) is installed.
 Python Arrow Binary, [Python Arrow Meta](https://github.com/Walnux/ameta/tree/master/python) and Python sample application [python-web](https://github.com/Walnux/ameta/tree/master/python-web) has been preinstalled in the developing machine.

 - Run below command in Arrow Service source directory